sachkiratkaurgoria2007-jpg/Induction_sachkiratkaur/README.md

 Dates Covered: 31-07-25 to 08-08-25
 ## Day 1 – [31-07-25]

-_list 1Theme
-/ Focus: Welcome Ceremony and Introduction to College

-_list 2 Activities:
+_list 1
-The day began with Path at the college Gurudwara, marking an auspicious start to the induction.
+Theme / Focus:Welcome Ceremony and Introduction to College Activities:The day began with Path at the college Gurudwara, marking an auspicious start to the induction.

 In the auditorium, senior students warmly welcomed the freshers with speeches and greetings.